seanmerron/Retirement-Roadmap/README.md

 -  Turn your hot water heater down to a level that works for you.
 -  Turn the house temp higher in the summer and lower in the winter just wear the right clothing in your house.
 Open your windows to help with a box fan.
 Adjust what you sleep in and number of bed sheets for night time.
   -  HVAC service plans are a waste of money and large companies usually try to sell you new units instead of a cheap fix.
 Buy cheap air filters and change them as needed.
+-  Some bills offer a lump sum discount vs. monthly payments.
+Take advantage of these if you are sure there is no possibility of canceling within the covered timeframe.

 Auto & Transport: Gas & Fuel
 -  Live closer to work, seriously.
 A long commute is not only wasting your time but pissing away gas money and your cars value.